Mounjaro Side Effects

 • eating bland foods – like crackers or toast, to help settle your stomach

-If you experience nausea persistently and it begins to affect your daily life, speak with your doctor and they might recommend altering your dosage, or find an alternative to Mounjaro for the remainder of your weight loss treatment.
+If you experience nausea persistently and it begins to affect your daily life, speak with your doctor and they might recommend reducing your dosage and keeping it there for an extended period of 8 weeks, or finding an alternative to Mounjaro for the remainder of your weight loss treatment.

 Heartburn